moadabdou/e-service/howto.md

 ### to update  your db
-first  drop  or change the name of your db then run  the following  command  (insert your correct data) ´´´bash mysql -u root -p --port 33xx eservice < database/schema.sql ´´´
+first  drop  or change the name of your db then run  the following  command  (insert your correct data) ´´´bash mysqldump -u root -p --port=3307  eservice  <  database/schema.sql ´´´
 ### to export your db updates
 run this (you  can tweak it  for your needs)